-I’m a Data Engineer with the California Office of Digital Innovation, building a data platform for understanding Californians and their needs.
-My current focus is on developing data pipelines, models, and analysis to examine mobility patterns and the economic impact of Covid-19 Stay at Home policies.
+As a data engineer at the California Office of Digital Innovation, I’m working on a data platform for understanding Californians and their needs.
+My current focus is on developing data pipelines, models, and analyses from surveys and web analytics to inform a holistic view around sentiment.

-I also have projects that visualize the supply of short-term home rentals and recommend fanfiction.
-Both of these involve ETL and warehousing large amounts of public data.
+I have a project that visualizes the supply of short-term home rentals, which involved creating an ELT pipeline, data warehouse, and hosted BI server for displaying data of publically available datasets.
 I’ve previously created pipelines via scraping and APIs for a recruiting firm that allowed for highly individualized executive searches.
 Before that, I worked as a software engineer and data analyst in the advertising industry.

 The global short-term rentals project is a full data pipeline and warehouse.
 A dashboard allows for the exploration of the impact of short-term rental listings (Airbnb) on housing.
 Data is pulled from three separate public datasets and consists of over 35 million records from 2015-2020.
 The tools used include Python, Snowflake, DBT, and Metabase.